keeferrourke/capitaine-cursors/README.md

 # Capitaine cursors
 This is an x-cursor theme inspired by macOS and based on KDE Breeze.
-It was created with Inkscape and xcursorgen, and was designed to pair well with my icon pack, [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme).
+The source files were made in Inkscape, and the theme was designed to pair well with my icon pack, [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme).

 Everything you need to build the xcursor theme is found in `src/`, and the prebuilt theme is found in `bin/xcursor/`